-TIP!
-Since there are so many items you can recycle, try to have at least two blue boxes.
-Use one for all of the "containers" (i.e. metal, plastic and glass containers, paper milk or juice cartons, dry paint cans (no lids), empty aerosol cans) and the other for paper and plastic grocery bags.
+Use two blue boxes: Since there are so many items you can recycle, try to have at least two blue boxes.
+Use one for all of the "containers" (i.e. metal, plastic and glass containers, paper milk or juice cartons, dry paint cans (no lids), empty aerosol cans) and the other for paper and plastic bags.

-TIP!
-Do you have a broken blue box?
-Please return it to either the Cambridge (201 Savage Drive) or Waterloo (925 Erb Street West, Gate 1) waste management sites and we will make sure it gets recycled, too!
+Recycle broken blue boxes: Please drop off broken boxes to either the Cambridge (201 Savage Drive) or Waterloo (925 Erb Street West, Gate 1) waste management sites.

 - Most residents receive weekly blue box collection.
 Residents living in Cambridge, Kitchener, Waterloo, and in settlement areas in all four Townships can set out blue boxes every week on their collection day.